 3. Lack of session features

-Caps on time (8 hours) and participants (8) can severely limit larger teams or longer projects.
-Also no ability to playback past sessions.
+Caps on minutes of use and number of participants can limit larger teams or longer projects.
+Also no ability to record or playback past sessions.

 Evercast offers session recording, unlimited durations, and much larger team support, including one-to-many streaming (up to 100 participants) as part of their premium version.